tagtogorg/tagtog-doc/updates.md

 ## ??? 🐧

 <ul class="updates">
+  <li class="fix"><span markdown="1">Now all unauthenticated requests coming from non-browsers immediately receive a 401 status error, instead of, like before, 303 (Redirect).
+This avoid confusions when your scripts automatically follow redirections and end up with a wrong 200 status (the redirected Login page).</span></li>
   <li class="fix"><span markdown="1">(OnPremises) the automatic annotation with dictionaries did not work in some servers with non-English locale.</span></li>
 </ul>